alexelliott22/note-taker-app/README.md

   # Note Taker App

   ## Description
   This app help the user take notes for whatever they might need.
+First the user needs to click on the get started button on the homepage.
+Then they can click into the open note and create a new note or look at their existing notes.
+Once they start typeing their new note, a save icon appear at the top right of the screen wich allows the user t o save the note they just created.
+By clicking the trash can icon next to the note on the left hand side the user is able to delete old notes.

   ## Github link
   <https://github.com/alexelliott22/note-taker-app>